Leon Levinstein: Choreography of the bodies

 Like Vivian Maier, Levinstein (1910-1988) spent his life photographing the streets.
 Like her, he kept away from the worlds of art, photography, galleries and museums.
 He did not dream of making a book; he did not get commissioned work; he did not benefit from having his photos appear in magazines; he did not receive the recognition he deserved and that he did not seek.
 Rather, he believed that his passion for photography was part of his private life.

 Unlike Maier, however, he installed an enlarger and tubs with developing fluid in his dilapidated flat under a pipe, like a semblance of a dark room.
 He developed his own prints.
-Towards the end of his life, he even discovered that his photographs were so well-appreciated that Edward Steichen, the director of the Museum of Modern Art, had collected them and had included some images in a historical milestone – a collective exhibition from 1955 of 273 artists entitled “Family of Man”.
+Towards the end of his life, he even discovered that his photographs were so well-appreciated that Edward Steichen, the director of the photographic department of the Museum of Modern Art, had collected them and had included some images in a historical milestone – a collective exhibition from 1955 of 273 artists entitled “Family of Man”.
 His work was almost exhibited in Ken Leyman’s gallery Photograph.
 And he even won a Guggenheim Fellowship!

 Which is not really surprising: after enlisting as a propeller repairman in the Air Force in 1942, he subsequently opted to take classes with the Photo League, and as part of that institution, also with Sid Grossman, a charismatic, dedicated professor who had a reputation for creating an atmosphere of introspection and group psychotherapy.
 He also attended the design workshop of Alexey Brodovitch, the artistic director for Harper’s Bazaar.